freeCodeCamp/campfire-vscode-extension/CODE_OF_CONDUCT.md

-# Code of Conduct

-Our Code of Conduct can be found here: https://docs.nhcarrigan.com/#/coc
+> Our Code of Conduct is available here: <https://www.freecodecamp.org/code-of-conduct/>